dalerivera/responsive-tables/README.md

 $(window).trigger("updateTables");
 ````

 You can use this trigger at any point in your javascript to manually trigger the tables to be updated.
-Note that the tables are also updated on window redraw, resize and load.
+Note that the tables are also updated on window redraw, resize, and load.